BrianHenryIE/bh-wp-autologin-urls/README.md

 * Error messages on settings page validation failures
 * Sanitize out regex pattern that would entirely disable the plugin
 * Client-side settings page validation
+* Test adding an autologin code to a URL which already has one overwrites the old one (and leaves only the one).

 ## Licence